jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Local folklore says these crabs are reincarnations of the ancient Heike warriors defeated at the naval Battle of Dan-no-ura in 1185.
 That's one interpretation.

 Carl Sagan, the noted American astronomy and educator, says something else.
-In his famous book "Cosmos: A Personal Voyage" says the human face on the Heikegani crabs were caught by local fisherman who saw faces in the crabs, saved those one out of respect for fallen soldiers, and harvested the unlucky who didn't.
+In his famous book "Cosmos: A Personal Voyage" Sagan says the Heikegani crabs were caught by local fisherman who saw faces in the crabs, saved those one out of respect for fallen soldiers, and harvested the unlucky who didn't.
 Year after year this meant more newly hatched crabs had the genes to look like a face.
 After enough years went by, all the Heikegani look the same, a human face on their shell.

-This is exactly like natural selections of new traits in species, except it's done for unnatural reasons, which is why biologists call it "artificial selection".
+This is what natural selection does, except it's done for unnatural reasons, which is why biologists call it "artificial selection".

 But there's no record of Japanese fisherman ever doing this.
-The crab isn't even a stable of any known diets and doesn't even offer that much edible meat.
+The crab isn't even a staple of any known diets.
 Evolutionary biologist Joel Martin thinks the crabs muscles and shell are simply built the way they are because natural selection says it works.
-The face nonsense is because of human pareidolia; the tendency for our perception to impose a meaningful interpretation on patterns, so that we detect meaning in places where there is none.
+We see a face because of human pareidolia; our tendency to impose a meaningful interpretation on patterns, so that we detect meaning in places where there is none.

-Hence why we could have done this example using stars or clouds in the sky, as it's so easy for us to see horses, chariots, and endless other objects that are simply floating water vapor or balls of gas unimaginably far from each other.
+We often do the same in the stars or clouds in the sky, where we see horses, chariots, and endless other objects that are simply floating water vapor or balls of gas unimaginably far from each other.

 Meaning they only appear to be constellations or teddy bears in the sky from your vantage point.
 Which is a byproduct of your entirely unique time and place in the universe, but for that precise reason is not a universal law of nature.

-We do not know which answer explains why Heikegani crabs look they way they do.
-But the three questions leads us to the next step in the journey.
+The Heikegani crabs showcases something very important for our adopting a technological identity.
+Although we still don't know why the crab is the way it is, it showcases the three main ways humans come to understand the Game of Life.
+Mythologies, reasonable, stories, and science.
 And is to accept our technological identity.

+ - as the Barrier says, there is literally no way for us to change our genes....